sumit8669/Responsive-Portfolio/README.md

 The skills section highlights the portfolio owner's expertise and proficiency in different areas, such as design, programming, writing, marketing, or photography.
 It can include a list of skills, certifications, awards, and other relevant information that showcases the portfolio owner's talent and potential.

-The about me section provides a brief biography or personal statement that introduces the portfolio owner to visitors and explains their motivation and values.
-This section can also include a photo, links to social media profiles, and other personal details that help create a connection with the audience.

 Finally, the contact section offers a way for visitors to get in touch with the portfolio owner, using a contact form, email address, or phone number.
 This section should be easy to find and use, and it should include clear instructions on how to initiate a conversation.